williethewolf/plant_parenthood/README.md

 - Trello
 - Invision

-## Unsolved Problems
-Here's a list of issues detected so far:
-- Pending

 ## Future Enhancements
-- As a user I want to be able to suggest new plants to the available plant DB
+- As a user I want the plants to be sorted by ease of care (easy, medium, difficult etc)
-- As an administrator I want to be able to approve suggested plants from the Queue
-- As i a user i want to have a community to feature plants
+- As i a user i want the plants to be sorted by indoor or outdoor plants
-- As a user i want to be able to add photos of my plants
+- As i a user i want the plants to be sorted by plant height
-- As a user i want the app to be mobile responsive
+- As a user i want to be  able to filter the plants by ease of care